lawrennd/old_talks/_cloud/includes/aws-mariadb-server.md

 10. In the connectivity leave VPC selection as `Default VPC` and *enable* `Publicly accessible` so that you'll have an IP address for your database.}

 11. In `VPC security group` select `Create new` to create a new security group for the instance.
+12. Write `ADSMariaDB` as the group name for the VPC security group.

 12. Select `Create database` at the bottom to launch the database.}